Lyczeq/my-tutorials/react/useState/index.md

 # React hooks

-So, what actually are hooks?
-They are little builtin functions that allow us to **perform stuff**.
+So, what actually are the mighty hooks?
+They are little builtin functions that allow us to **✨✨perform stuff✨✨**.

 ## useState

 Since now everything was stateless - we couldn't store any data in our React components.
+Notice that:
-Notice that: 1) The changes to our variables aren't shown in resulting page.
+	1) The changes to our variables aren't shown in resulting page.
 	2) With each render our value will be overwritten.

 ```jsx
 export default function App() {